Wulf/nodehun/readme.md

 Add Dictionary
 --------------
 Nodehun also can add another dictionary on top of an existing dictionary object at runtime (this means it is not permanent) in order to merge two dictionaries.
-Once again, please do not actually use `readFileSync`.

 ```js
 var nodehun = require('nodehun');